 Soapbox: I would encourage all serious ops, contesters, DXers and award chasers, to use both LoTW and eQSL.
 All eQSL users should get AG status so their QSLs can be used for awards. eQSL is especially useful for looking into LoTW, which is otherwise a black box.
 I've seen QSO matches go missing in LoTW because of bad data.
 When these QSOs are also submitted to eQSL, I have a chance to figure out the problem.
 Otherwise, I don't know what I don't know.
 I know this sort of subverts LoTW's obsessive security, but, uh, well, it's not Fort Knox gold we're talking about here, you know.

 Still on soapbox: Electronic QSLing is clearly the wave of the future and the future is NOW.
 Some progress is being made as LoTW now supports CQ Magazine's WPX award, with other CQ Awards to follow, somewhere down the road and around the bend. eQSLs have been allowed for CQ and DARC awards for some time.
 I hope some day electronic QSLs will be accepted for all awards, just like paper QSLs.
 It would be really nice if IOTA and the RSGB could figure out a nifty online QSL method.
 They are getting left behind.

 Here I am operating as AB1J/9 (SOSB/15 LP) in the 2011 CQ WW RTTY contest from the Goshen (IN) ARC station (K9WJU).
 They have a TH11DX on a 100 foot tower which ran circles around my attic dipoles at home.
 Who knew?
-At the start of the contest the SFI was 190 and conditions were superb.
+At the start of the contest the SFI was 190 and whole world was rockin'.
 Thanks to the club for letting me use their station.

 I was #1 in the USA with a new record, #2 in North America and #6 in the World.
 This isn't the kind of thing that happens from home, so I was happy.
 The record only stood for one year, until 2012, when KZ5A broke it.
 That's what records are for: Make 'em, break 'em.
 Congrats to Jack.